bruno-sardine/WLED/README.md

 That site’s approach was to use the os call calendar() to figure out holidays.

-Calendar() on macOS: I’m either dumb as shit, or it’s yet another os command on the Mac that differs just enough from every other implementation to be a hassle.
+For calendar() on macOS: I’m either dumb as shit, or it’s yet another os command on the Mac that differs just enough from every other implementation to be a hassle.
 Best I can tell is Apple ditched the calendar files (e.g. calendar.usholidays) in 14.4, and even using copies of calendar files still will not work.
 Hence this project.
+I'm probably just dumb.
+I tend to reinvent the wheel a lot.

 ### The basic workflow is this:
 1. Run a job at 5am to get the sunrise and sunset times and alter the crontab, daily, to reflect these new times.